Explore text properties

 Paragraph indent

 Paragraph indentation offsets the text in the first line to the right.
-You can only apply Paragraph indentation to text that uses Text-Align Left.
+You can only apply paragraph indentation to text that uses the horizontal alignment setting Text-align left.

 A good rule of thumb is to avoid indentations greater than 4 x the font size.
 We also recommend taking the width of the text layer into account - the wider the layer, the larger the indentation.